hanissommer/K-Registration-Automation/README.md

 Note: The program runs on Chromw browser only

-To start, download the files and click on the 'Register' file, which is a shortcut to the executable for the program.
+To start, download the files and click on the 'main.exe' file, which is a shortcut to the executable for the program.
 The command line/terminal should open as well as your Chrome browser with the Hornet HQ login page loaded up.
 In the terminal, you will be prompted to type in your K ID, after which you will hit the enter key.
 You will then be prompted for your K password as well.
 After inputing your credentials in the terminal, the program should log in and navigate to the Plan and Schedule page.